Special Interest Courses

 Film and Media Art

-Film and Media Art challenges students to engage in the study of film as art, as well as to embrace the technological and literary aspects of the medium.
-Courses offered are Film and Media Art 15 and 25.
+Film and Media Art 15 challenges students to engage in the study of film as art, as well as to embrace the technological and literary aspects of the medium.
+Students will examine both historical and contemporary films and begin to take steps to create a short film of their own that integrates narrative, technical, and artistic elements.

 Forensic Science